ARTICLE

 But people who want to work while dealing with cancer can experience a negative impact on their employment and income.3 When your business has an employee with cancer or returning to work after cancer treatment, you can support their changing needs at work so they can prioritize their health while maintaining their financial stability.

-Tips for supporting an employee throughout their cancer care journey
+How to support an employee through their cancer care journey

 People with cancer can face a great financial burden if they — or their caregivers —work fewer hours, stop working, or lose their health coverage.
 If a person’s income decreases and their medical spending increases, stress and low self-esteem can worsen their cancer symptoms, and their quality of life can diminish.
 In extreme cases of financial strain like bankruptcy, patients may stop treatments or medications — putting themselves at greater risk of premature death.4